ricGLo/ComputationalGeometry/README.md

 ## Convex Hull

 Both Quick Hull and Graham Scan algorithms were implemented.

+INPUT: An array of two dimentional arrays (a n x 2 matrix).
 Graham scan implementation requires no points repeted in given INPUT.

 To create Quick Hull animation you must run in terminal
 ~~~